Unity-Technologies/TerrainToolSamples/README.md

+# DEPRECIATED - TerrainToolSamples
+Unity has archived the TerrainToolSamples repository.
+For future development, please use the [Terrain Tools package](https://docs.unity3d.com/Packages/com.unity.terrain-tools@3.0/manual/index.html).

-# TerrainTools
+## TerrainTools
-New Terrain Tools and Brush Assets for the Unity Terrain system.
+Terrain Tools and Brush Assets for the Unity Terrain system.

 ## Installation
 1. Clone this repository somewhere to disk or download the .zip by clicking the "Clone or Download" button